Khok Kathiam Junction railway station

-Khok Kathiam railway station is a railway station located in Khok Kathiam Subdistrict, Lop Buri City, Lop Buri.
+Khok Kathiam Junction railway station is a railway station located in Khok Kathiam Subdistrict, Lop Buri City, Lop Buri.
 It is located 144.238 km from Bangkok railway station and is a class 3 railway station.
 It is on the Northern Line of the State Railway of Thailand.
 The station opened on 31 October 1905 as part of the Northern Line extension from Lop Buri to Pak Nam Pho.

+Since 5 December 2025, the opening of the Lopburi Bypass Line towards Lopburi 2 (Tha Wung) railway station was opened converting the railway station and changing its official name to " Khok Kathiam Junction".